Bergen Airport, Sandviken: History

 From 1948 Norwegian Air Lines introduced the 37-seat Short Sandringham on their Oslo routes.
 This required a much long runway, which was not possible without interfering with ship traffic in the port.
 Bergen Municipality therefore started looking for a suitable site further away from town.
 Both Herdla and Flatøy were discarded due to distances and the need for ferry transport, and Hjellestad was found the most suitable site.
 Bergen Airport, Hjellestad therefore served as Bergen's main airport from 23 August 1948 to the end of the 1951 season.

 By then Norway Air Lines' successor Scandinavian Airlines had dropped the direct route to Oslo and the sole airline serving Bergen was West Norway Airlines operating its Short Sealands.
 From the 1952 season it operated two routes out of Bergen.
 One was southwards to Haugesund and Stavanger, and one northwards, to Ålesund, Molde, Kristiansund and Trondheim.

 The 1955 opening of Bergen Airport, Flesland caused the airline to terminate its Stavanger route.
 However, flights to Haugesund continued until 29 September 1956.
 Northward the route lasted until the end of the 1957 summer season.
 The need for a coastal seaplane route fell away the following year with the opening of Ålesund Airport, Vigra.

 During a storm in October 2003 one of the piers at the airport sank.
-It took with it two aircraft, which were subject to severe damages, but remaired.
+It took with it two aircraft, which were subject to severe damages, but remained.
 The damage amounted to NOK 2 million.
 A debate arose in 2006 concerning the construction of a helipad at Sandviken.
 Belma AS, which owns two of Fonnafly's aircraft, intended to anchor a barge and use it as a helipad.
 The proposal was met by opposition from neighbors, who wished to keep down noise pollution the mixed commercial and residential area of Sandviken.
 Belma stated that vicinity to cruise ships was necessary to conduct their business.
 The helipad was however given permission to operate.

 In the last half of the 2000s there was a political discussion about converting the Kristiansholm to either a cruise ship terminal, or a recreational area.
 The latter position was argued due to it being the only site in the part of Sandviken which could grant seaside access to the public.
 However, nothing came of the plans.